-There isn’t enough room in a short essay to adequately address all of the complaints Traditionalists have against the Church.
+There isn’t enough room in a short essay to adequately address all the complaints Traditionalists have against the Church.
 However, some are worthy of note.
 Some believe that only Catholics can be saved.
 This idea was condemned by Pope Pius IX in his encyclical, “Quanto Conficiamur Moerore,” No. 7.
 They believe that Christ died only for the elect.
-This idea was condemned by the Council of Trent, session 6, chapter 2 as well as 2 Corinthians 5:15.
+This idea was condemned by the Council of Trent, session 6, chapter 2.
 Some Traditionalists, such as the late Archbishop Marcel Lefebvre, even appoint their own bishops.
 This was condemned by Pope Pius XII in “Ad Apostolorum Principis” and it results in an automatic excommunication for all involved.

 For Further Study

 Full text of Ecclesia Dei (The Excommunication of

 Books - The Pope, the Council, and the Mass: Answering the "Traditionalists" by James Likoudis and Kenneth D. Whitehead